-Deter them with Peppermint Oil, Steel Wool, Hardware Cloth, and More
+Deter mice with Peppermint Oil, Steel Wool, Hardware Cloth, and More

 If you see a mouse in or around your house it is probably the common house mouse, and you probably have something it needs for survival, such as food and shelter.
 These fellow mammals particularly relish seeds, grains, and nuts.
 House mice vary in size from 3 to 6 inches with grayish-brown fur, pointed ears, and naked tails.
 They make 1/8-inch gnaw marks and 1/8-inch rod-shaped droppings, and may make scratching noises in walls or attics.
 Frequently they travel along the same routes between their nest and food.
 You can sometimes see their smudgy trail on woodwork.